American football in the United States: Minor leagues

-The United Football League is the predominant professional spring football league.
-It consists of two four-team conferences, the XFL and the USFL, that originally were founded and played as separate eight-team leagues in 2020 and 2022 respectively before agreeing to a merger with each other.
-Both conferences bear the names of leagues before them: the USFL was named after a 1980s major professional league known as the United States Football League and reached a settlement with the remaining rightsholders to that league; the XFL was a revival of a 2001 league of the same name from the same founder, Vince McMahon, who sold the league and brand after the 2020 season.
+The eight-team United Football League is the predominant professional spring football league.
+It originated with the XFL and the USFL, each originally founded and played as separate eight-team leagues in 2020 and 2022 respectively before agreeing to a merger with each other.
+Both conferences bore the names of leagues before them: the USFL was named after a 1980s major professional league known as the United States Football League and reached a settlement with the remaining rightsholders to that league; the XFL was a revival of a 2001 league of the same name from the same founder, Vince McMahon, who sold the league and brand with its 2020 season unfinished.
+The XFL and USFL brands continued as conferences after the merger until Mike Repole took over the league and abolished the brands during the 2025 offseason.
+A third-tier league, the Continental Football League, is slated to launch in 2026.

 Other active minor league are the Gridiron Developmental Football League and the Rivals Professional Football League which are viewed as low-level or semi-pro leagues.

 Indoor American football

 There are several professional and semi-professional indoor American football leagues, played at hockey-sized arenas.
-The largest and oldest operating league is the Indoor Football League which has 13 teams spanning from Ohio to California.
+The largest and oldest operating league is the Indoor Football League which has 13 teams spanning from Ohio to California mostly in markets with other major or high-minor professional sports franchises.
 Historically the Arena Football League, which launched in 1987 was the most prominent league but as the league had operational issues following its 2008 bankruptcy, teams folded and left for other leagues before the Arena Football League folded in 2019.
-An attempt at reviving the Arena Football League collapsed a few weeks into its only season in 2024, with the remaining teams reorganizing to play out the season; this league abandoned the AFL brand to become Arena Football One.
+An attempt at reviving the Arena Football League collapsed a few weeks into its only season in 2024, with the remaining teams reorganizing to play out the season; this league abandoned the AFL brand to become Arena Football One (AF1), which plays in mostly suburban and mid-sized cities.

-Other pro leagues include the second-tier National Arena League and the third-tier regional, semi-professional American Indoor Football (Iowa and Michigan), American Arena League (East Coast), and The Arena League (Great Plains, a league originally playing six-man football).
+Other pro leagues include the second-tier National Arena League, the Great Plains and Mississippi Valley-based The Arena League (a league originally playing six-man football), and the third-tier regional and semi-professional leagues such as American Indoor Football (Iowa and Michigan) and the American Arena League (East Coast).
+AF1 accepted the champions of both TAL and the NAL following their 2025 seasons, while sending two of their rural franchises to the NAL.

-Indoor football leagues play by significantly different rules that accommodate a smaller field of play.
+Indoor football leagues play by significantly different rules that accommodate a field of play half the width and length of a traditional football field.